CirculatoryHealth/MR_CVD_MDD/README.md

     _W_

     **Changes log**
+    * v1.4.1 Fixed some issues with writing the baseline tables.
     * v1.4.0 Total re-organization.
 Updated to AEDB.
 Updated to RNAseq (deeper sequencing).
 Added baseline table for samples in eQTL analyses (b37 version).
     * v1.3.1 Fixed baseline table writing.
 Added additional saving options (raw, normalized, and log-transformed data) for the bulk RNAseq.
     * v1.3.0 Some script changes.
 Update to AEDB.
 Update to RNAseq (deeper sequencing).